naoshibaikyu/superbuddn/test.md

 %The Mercs nod, then head to the door, only to see Naoshi with a pair of underwear on his head running across the hallway full speed away from Stardust.

-Naoshi Happy: WHEEEEEEEEEE!!!
+Naoshi Glad: WHEEEEEEEEEE!!!

 Stardust: Hey, come back here!
 I need those for... stuff!

 %Naoshi knocks down a crew Joe to block the path.

-Naoshi Happy: You'll never catch me!
+Naoshi Glad: You'll never catch me!

 Stardust: Wanna bet, you little-- **[trips on the Joe]** Whoa! **[rolls across the floor and stops on top of Naoshi, crushing him.]**